MartinHelmut/SynDOM/README.md

 ## Animation

 You can animate elements by `animate()`.
-The animation itself is in you hands, SynDOM only provides a easy way to manage your animation.
-Here a basic example:
+The animation itself is in your hands, SynDOM only provides a easy way to manage your animations.
+Here is a basic example:

 ```js
 $.animate(